Trustees President & CEO

 2012 - Present

-Since joining in 2012, Barbara has been leading The Trustees to move the mandate of its founder and open space visionary, Charles Eliot, another step forward to engage a broader constituency in healthy, active living and a stronger connection to community, local food, and culture.
-In doing so, she has focused on transforming The Trustees and expanding its impact as a leading conservation and preservation non-profit dedicated to enriching the lives of Massachusetts residents and visitors, using the organization’s 116 natural, cultural, and agricultural properties located throughout the Commonwealth to engage nearly 2 million people annually.
-As a result of her leadership, The Trustees has experienced the highest income, visitor, and membership growth in the non-profit’s history.
+Since joining in 2012, Barbara has been leading The Trustees to move the mandate of its founder and open space visionary, Charles Eliot, another step forward to engage a broader constituency in healthy, active living and a stronger connection to nature and culture.
+In doing so, she has focused on transforming The Trustees and expanding its impact as the state’s largest conservation and preservation non-profit dedicated to enriching the lives of Massachusetts residents and visitors, using the organization’s 117 natural, cultural, and agricultural properties located throughout the Commonwealth to welcome over 2 million visitors annually.
+Under her leadership, The Trustees has experienced the highest income, program, and membership growth in the non-profit’s history.